Wednesday, December 28, 2016

 27 June 2016

 Great site to take in.
-Lots of history and education on the major trails passing though here and what life was like during those times.
+Lots of history and education on the major trails passing through here and what life was like during those times.

 Click here for photos of our visit